CortexIntelligentAutomation/docs/content/en/docs/2023.11/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/install-web-application-server/perform-gateway-installation.md

 ## Perform Gateway Installation

+### Certificate Requirements

+It is possible for {{% ctx %}} Gateway to reuse the certificate used when [installing the Flow Debugger][Flow Debugger installation], as long as it was not an auto-generated self-signed certificate; If doing so, you must [Assign a Certificate Friendly Name][Assign Certificate Friendly Name] and set the `ImportCertificate` parameter to `$false` when [configuring the {{% ctx %}} Gateway Installation Script][Install Gateway] to ensure use of the correct certificate and to prevent it from being overwritten.

 ### Configure {{% ctx %}} Gateway Installation Script

 1. In the `Cortex Innovation {{< version >}} - Web App Server Install Scripts` folder, locate the `Cortex.Innovation.Install.Gateway.ps1` script and open it with a text editor.